shaynabergeron/react-template/README.md

+# Typescript React Template
+This is a react-typescript template with prettier and eslint rules that will be used across all projects.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).